-Our basic policy is to hire new graduates and develop existing human resources.
+•Our basic policy is to hire new graduates and develop existing human resources.
 In the short term, this will be supplemented by outsourcing and the hiring of mid-career professionals capable of making immediate contributions.
 In order to prevent the attrition of internally developed human resources, we are introducing a multi-track personnel system that values staff for their contributions to our business.
-Here we include those employees who have developed their own specialized careers and demonstrated high levels of expertise, as well as those recruited from outside the Company who are highly sought after for their high level of expertise.
+Here we include those employees who have developed their own specialized careers and demonstrated high levels of expertise, as well as those recruited from outside the Company who are highly sought after for their high level of expertise of functions and services within the airport, as well as data-driven management.